mangecoeur/preview-inline/README.md

 Non-exhaustive todo list:

+- [ ] Live update of maths as you type with small delay
 - [ ] better support for non-markdown files
-- [/] MathJax fallback for maths that KaTeX can't handle
-- [ ] Live update of maths as you type with small delay
-- [ ] Display preview as inline block instead of overlay (?)
 - [ ] More test coverage